 New Zealand is regularly identified as one of the most desirable countries in the world to visit and for good reason.
-Magnificent scenery, temperate climate, friendly people and a multitude of things to do from thrill seeking adventures to simply taking in the scenery or enjoying a wine tour.
+Magnificent scenery, temperate climate, friendly people and a multitude of things to do from thrill seeking adventures to simply enjoying a wine tour.
 In fact, aside from driving on the other side of the road it has to be the easiest country in the world to tour.
 There is no wonder visitors go back time after time.
 Added to this are some amazing hunting opportunities from the mighty red stag, cunning Sika to the Himalayan tahr and European chamois of the Southern Alps.
 In fact there are six species of deer available in New Zealand (red, Sika, fallow, Rusa, Sambar, whitetail) as well as elk, tahr, chamois, wild pigs, goats and Arapawa sheep.

 The High Adventure Company is fortunate to be able to work with one New Zealand’s premier lodges, Poronui, which is situated in the Central North Island some 30 minutes from Taupo a location made famous by the lake of the same name and the world famous trout fishery it provides.
 Poronui is located within the wilderness area of the Kaimanawa mountain range offering access to fantastic hunting and mind blowing fishing for brown and rainbow trout.
 The 16,000 acre property supports an outstanding population of trophy deer and to top it off the world class lodge accommodation ensures that even non hunters have the time of their lives.